Skip to main content

 The addition spans three levels: a garage level with mudroom, ski storage, laundry, and mechanical space; a main level with an open-concept kitchen, dining, and living area alongside the primary bedroom suite; and an upper level with a bunk room, two additional bedrooms, and sitting area.
 A residential elevator connects all three floors.

 Interior design by Donald Joseph Inc. brings a cohesive mountain-modern aesthetic: Pierce Oak hardwood flooring, Grizzly Shaker cabinetry with Verona Bronze hardware, and Canyon Creek stone veneer.
-Eight independent radiant floor heating zones ensure comfort throughout, with dedicated temperature control for the kitchen, living areas, and bedrooms.
+Eight independent radiant floor heating zones are planned to provide temperature control across the major living areas and bedrooms.

 Scope of Work